22bhargavi/Creators-Job-Hunting-Website/README.md

    npm run dev
    ```

-Open [http://localhost:5173](http://localhost:5173) to view the app in your browser.
+Open https://creator-job-hunt.netlify.app/ to view the app in your browser (Hosted on Netlify)

 ---